We extend greetings to those who are new to the Guild, and gratitude

 will always be revered for his extraordinary career as an actor, director,

-and producer.
-These achievements were extolled with particular eloquence
+and producer -- achievements that were extolled with particular wit and eloquence

 RICHARD EYRE and SIR